PoTo: A Hybrid Andersen's Points-to Analysis for Python: Abstract

 \section{Abstract}

 As Python is increasingly being adopted for large and complex programs, the importance of static analysis for Python (such as type inference) grows.
 Unfortunately, static analysis for Python remains a challenging task due to its dynamic language features and its abundant external libraries.
 To help fill this gap, this paper presents PoTo, an Andersen-style context-insensitive and flow-insensitive points-to analysis for Python.
 PoTo addresses Python-specific challenges and works for large programs via a novel hybrid evaluation, integrating traditional static points-to analysis with concrete evaluation in the Python interpreter for external library calls.
-Next, this paper presents PoTo+, a static type inference for Python built on the points-to analysis.
+We evaluate the analysis with two clients: type inference and call graph construction.
+This paper presents PoTo+, a static type inference for Python built on PoTo.
 We evaluate PoTo+ and compare it to two state-of-the-art Python type inference techniques: (1)~the static rule-based Pytype and (2)~the deep-learning based DLInfer.
 Our results show that PoTo+ outperforms both Pytype and DLInfer on existing Python packages.
+This paper also presents PoToCG, a call-graph construction analysis for Python built on PoTo.
+We compare PoToCG to PyCG, the state of the art for this problem, and show that PoTo produces more complete and more precise call graphs.